 Prepay for SQL Database compute resources with Azure SQL Database reserved capacity

-You do not need to assign the reservation to SQL Database instances.
+You do not need to assign the reservation to specific SQL Database instances (single databases, elastic pools, or managed instances).
 Matching SQL Database instances, that are already running or ones that are newly deployed, will automatically get the benefit.
-By purchasing a reservation, you are pre-paying for the compute costs for the SQL Database instances for a period of one or three years.
+By purchasing a reservation, you are pre-paying for the compute costs for a period of one or three years.
 As soon as you buy a reservation, the SQL Database compute charges that match the reservation attributes are no longer charged at the pay-as-you go rates.
 A reservation does not cover software, networking, or storage charges associated with the SQL Database instance.
 At the end of the reservation term, the billing benefit expires and the SQL Databases are billed at the pay-as-you go price.
 Reservations do not auto-renew.
 For pricing information, see the SQL Database reserved capacity offering.

 You can buy Azure SQL Database reserved capacity in the Azure portal.
 To buy SQL Database reserved capacity:

 - You must be in the owner role for at least one Enterprise or Pay-As-You-Go subscription.

 - For Enterprise subscriptions, Add Reserved Instances must be enabled in the EA portal.
 Or, if that setting is disabled, you must be an EA Admin on the subscription.

 - For Cloud Solution Provider (CSP) program, only the admin agents or sales agents can purchase SQL Database reserved capacity.

 The details on how enterprise customers and Pay-As-You-Go customers are charged for reservation purchases, see understand Azure reservation usage for your Enterprise enrollment and understand Azure reservation usage for your Pay-As-You-Go subscription.